pyproj4/pyproj/docs/transformation_grids.rst

 `pyproj` API for managing the :ref:`data_directory` and :ref:`network`.

-.. warning:: pyproj 2 includes datumgrid 1.8 in the wheels. pyproj 3 will not include any datum grids.
+.. warning:: pyproj 3 wheels do not include any transformation grids.

 Downloading data